Deploy Kubernetes and JupyterHub on Jetstream with Magnum and Cluster API

 kubectl describe pod alpine

-In principle we do not need an Ingress because the Openstack Load Balancer can directly route traffic to JupyterHub.
-However, there is no way of getting a HTTPS certificate without an Ingress.
+In principle, we do not need an Ingress because the OpenStack Load Balancer can directly route traffic to JupyterHub.
+However, there is no way of getting an HTTPS certificate without an Ingress.

 Install the NGINX Ingress controller with: